adityabnair/SABRE/README.md

 # SABRE
-Sentiment Analysis Based Recommendation for Electronic Products This project was built by:
+Sentiment Analysis Based Recommendation for Electronic Products (SABRE) This project was built by:

 1. Aditya Nair (@adityabnair)